opencog/atomese-simd/Design-G.md

 instead of being half-assed about it.

 ### Redesigning layering
+So what are the design requirements?

+* We want "views", in that the current AtomSpace is authoritative in it's contents, hiding/modifying/updating contents that might be in other remote, attached AtomSpaces.
+* So this is not really a "view", per se; it seems to be saying "get rid of the OverlayFS-like behavior, and provide it in some other way."
+* `ProxyNodes` are passive, not active in thier update of AtomSpace contents.
+One has to explicitly fetch Atoms, Keys.
+This prevents the naive usage of Proxy infrastructure for the hiding/modifying behavior.
+* Active updates is not the same as "push notifications".
+More on this later.

+Layering has conflicting view/remove semantics.
+Lets review this:
+* The "view" aspect is that everything visible in the current AtomSpace must actually be in the current AtomSpace, or is visible in a space below.
+* Viewership could be accomplished by copy-in, except that this is wasteful when a lower layer is in the same RAM.
+Thus, COW was used.
+* Remote proxy viewership has to be implemented as copy-in.
+This seems entirely doable with the current BackingStore API.
+* The COW implementation also requires hiding, so that a deleted Atom is marked hidden.
+* Local deletion does not create any difficulties when the proxy is remote.

+The current layering implementation has COW in the current AtomSpace.
+Can we push the COW into the proxy, instead?

 ### Are SensoryNode's AtomSpaces?
 By logical extension of the above thoughts, SensoryNodes should be